pqabelian/abelian-community-website/docs/guide/getting-started.md

 ---
-title: Get Started
+title: Getting Started
 outline: deep
 ---

-# Get Started
+# Getting Started

 ## 1. Installation
 There are three pieces of software: **abec**, **abewallet** and **abectl**.
 They are downloaded in two compressed files, something like **abec-macos-amd64-v0.11.0.tar.gz** and **abewallet-macos-amd64-v0.11.0.tar.gz** for macOS running on an x86 architecture (e.g. Intel chips).
 More information can be found in the Discord.